NBISweden/course_chipseq/labs/extra.md

 <br />
 ## Part I: Quality control and alignment processing <a name="QC"></a>
-As discussed in the lecture and mentioned in the introduction, before being able to draw any biological conclusions from the ChIP-seq data we need to assess the quality of libraries, i.e. how successful was the ChIP-seq experiment.
+As disucssed in the lecture and mentioned in the introduction, before being able to draw any biological conlusions from the ChIP-seq data we need to assess the quality of libraries, i.e. how successful was the ChIP-seq experiment.
 In fact, quality assessment of the data is something that should be kept in mind at every data analysis step.
 Here, we will look at the quality metrics independent of peak calling, that is we begin at the very beginning, with the aligned reads.
 A typical workflow includes:
 - [strand cross-correlation analysis](#Xcor)
 - [alignment processing: removing dupliated reads, "hyper-chippable" regions, prepraing noramlised coverage tracks for viewing in a genome browser](#AlignmentProcessing)
 - [cumulative enrichment](#CumulativeEnrichment)